IN PLANNING

 Electrification will allow more trains to run along the Melton Line, servicing the booming communities in Melbourne’s west.

-This includes the Melton Line Upgrade, which will feature platform extensions and building a new stabling yard at Cobblebank, to allow longer 9-car VLocity trains to run on the line in 2027, boosting capacity by 50% on peak services.
+The Melton Line Upgrade will feature platform extensions and building a new stabling yard at Cobblebank, to allow longer 9-car VLocity trains to run on the line in 2027, boosting capacity by 50% on peak services.
 The Cobblebank stabling yard will be future-proofed for electric trains, allowing trains to be at Melton Station ready for first services to the city.

 A new Melton Station will open in late 2026, as part of works to remove 4 level crossings on the Melton Line.
 The new station will include 4 platforms, 2 dedicated to electrified metropolitan services and 2 to regional services.